 6. Money storage (Piggybank)

-You can even have a few mason jar “piggybanks”, and save up for different things!
+You can even have a few glass jar “piggybanks”, and save up for different things!

 8. Utensil holder